 Security

-Energy management process is considered to be one of the most important factor in facility management plan (Noor and Pitt, 2009).
-An effective process for energy saving along with management practices can provide substantial cost benefits for the organizations.
+The energy management process is considered to be one of the most important factors in a facility management plan (Noor and Pitt, 2009).
+An effective process for energy saving along with management practices can provide substantial cost benefits for organizations.
 Following are some major steps which should be part of the energy management process.

 5. Maintain a system which keeps energy consumption records and reports |

-In the results of these analysed, following are the suggested improvement which client company can make regarding its facility management strategy.
+In the results of these analyses, the following are the suggested improvements that which client company can make regarding its facility management strategy.

 Table 6: Suggested FM strategy in response to SWOT